 Nursing Students Descend on Annapolis to Rally Support for Nursing Education

-Some 70 students and faculty members from the University of Maryland School of Nursing (UMSON) will meet with legislators to remind them that tough economic times cannot change Maryland’s aging demographic, which signals an inevitably worsening shortage of nurses, particularly in primary care and certain advanced practice specialties.
-Health care is one of the few sectors of the economy that is still growing, and nursing tops the list of jobs expected to increase rapidly over the next decade.
-Maryland needs to support the expansion of nursing education to help spur economic recovery and alleviate a nurse shortage that will progressively erode access to safe, high quality health care.
+Some 40 students and faculty from the University of Maryland School of Nursing (UMSON) will meet with legislators to remind them that in these tough economic times, health care is the only sector of the economy that is still growing and adding jobs.
+Maryland needs to support the expansion of nursing education capacity to help jumpstart the economy and alleviate the worsening nurse shortage that threatens access to safe, high quality health care.

 The Governor's Wellmobile, operated by the School of Nursing, will provide free blood pressure checks, body mass index screenings, and preventive health information.
 Demand for the Wellmobile has surged as more and more Marylanders have lost insurance coverage along with their jobs.

 Students and faculty will meet at the University of Maryland, Baltimore's (UMB) Annapolis office, 44 West Street, at 8 a.m. and leave for meetings with legislators from 9 a.m. to 1 p.m.
 At 10 a.m., students will be recognized from the floor of the Senate and House chambers.
 Reporters can interview students at the UMB office, the State House, and/or choose a group to travel with.